tolgaerok/tolga-scripts/READ-ME-DOCUMENTS/free-ram-15mins.md

     Explanation:
     - `Description`: A description of what the service does.
     - `Type`: Specifies that this is a one-shot service, meaning it's expected to execute and then exit.
-    - `ExecStart`: Commands to be executed to free up RAM. `sync` flushes file system buffers, and `sysctl -w vm.drop_caches=3` frees up page cache, dentries, and inodes.
+    - `ExecStart`: Commands to be executed to free up RAM. `sync` flushes file system buffers, and `sysctl -w vm.drop_caches=3` frees up page cache, remove unnecessary files and data.
     - `WantedBy`: Specifies the target that this service should be associated with.

 2. **Create a Timer File to Trigger the Service Periodically:**